lmammino/streams-workshop/02-readable-streams/README.md

 ## 02.3 Paused mode

-When using paused mode on a Readable stream, a consumer has to call the `read` method explicitly to read chunks of data from the stream.
+When using paused mode on a Readable stream, a consumer does not receive chunks, but instead, it has to call the `read` method explicitly to read chunks of data from the stream.
 The stream emits a `readable` event to signal that new data is available and that `read()` should be called to read the data.

 ![Readable streams in paused mode](./images/paused-mode.gif)